 - It is light on sales depth, no deal-stage context or CRM-tied coaching, and the "free" tier is five lifetime sessions.

-vs Prepse Yoodli coaches delivery, so a smooth-sounding rep can pass with a weak pitch.
+Yoodli coaches delivery, so a smooth-sounding rep can pass with a weak pitch.
 Prepse scores what reps actually say against your rubric, seeded from real deals, and certifies readiness, not just polish.

 Gong